StephenNneji/SScanSS-2/docsrc/file_types.rst

 ##########
 File Types
 ##########
-The various file types used by SScanSS-2 are described below.
+The various file types used by SScanSS 2 are described below.

 .. _fiducial file: